 Vaadin TouchKit aims to follow the quickly evolving APIs of these major platforms, with the assumption that other browsers will follow their lead in standardization.
 Other platforms will be supported if they rise in popularity.

-Some mobile devices, especially Android devices, have a dedicated back button, while iOS devices in particular do not.
+Some mobile devices, especially Android and Windows Phone devices, have a dedicated back button, while iOS devices in particular do not.
 TouchKit does not provide any particular support for the button, but as it is a regular browser back button, you can handle it with URI fragments, as described in Section 11.11, “Managing URI Fragments”.
 For iOS, the browser back button is hidden if the user adds the application to the home screen, in which case you need to implement application-specific logic for the back-navigation.